 Candidates MUST meet the following basic qualifications in order to be considered for this role:

 Ph.D. or JD required.
-A minimum of 10 years of experience in researching and analyzing complex laws and regulations, agency policies and other documentation.
+A minimum of 10 years of experience in researching and analyzing complex laws and regulations, agency policies, and other documentation.
 Advanced education may count toward years of experience.

-Ability to assess existing university operations to determine the need for new or enhanced policies and procedures; ability to support and promote an effective, ongoing regulatory compliance program; thorough knowledge of compliance issues, laws and regulations relating to research compliance; demonstrated ability to effectively communicate complex issues both verbally and in writing; demonstrated highly effective interpersonal skills for working closely with internal organizational units and for effective representation of organizational positions on issues with external parties and groups; thorough knowledge of project management, operations analysis, and legislative work procedures; ability to lead and manage projects; ability to work independently on multiple issues concurrently and to exercise independent judgment in establishing priorities; ability to organize work, make sound decisions and exercise good judgment.
+Ability to assess existing university operations to determine the need for new or enhanced policies and procedures; ability to support and promote an effective, ongoing regulatory compliance program; thorough knowledge of compliance issues, laws, and regulations relating to research compliance; demonstrated ability to effectively communicate complex issues both verbally and in writing; demonstrated highly effective interpersonal skills for working closely with internal organizational units and for the effective representation of organizational positions on issues with external parties and groups; thorough knowledge of project management, operations analysis, and legislative work procedures; ability to lead and manage projects; ability to work independently on multiple issues concurrently and to exercise independent judgment in establishing priorities; ability to organize work, make sound decisions and exercise good judgment.

 EQUAL OPPORTUNITY EMPLOYER: We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.